How to Install DNSSEC

 3

-On the "Domain Name System Security" screen you can enter the required information, then select the green "Create" button at the bottom left of the page.
+On the "Create DNS Record" screen you can enter the required information, then select the green "Create" button at the bottom left of the page.

-Please note that not all registries support keyData.
-If you get an error while creating a DNSSEC record, try creating it without keyData information.
-If that doesn't work, try creating it with exclusively the keyData information.
+Please note that most registries only support dsData.
+Some ccTLD registries, such as .eu, .de, and .nl only support keyData.
+If you get an error while creating a DNSSEC record, try creating it exclusively with the dsData information.
+If that doesn't work, try creating it exclusively with the keyData information.

 That's it!
 The DNSSEC record is created.
 Resolvers such as Google's 8.8.8.8 service will now check every DNS lookup to make sure your authoritative DNS server (see: How to assign nameservers) is returning records signed by the DNSSEC record you just installed, ensuring a man-in-the-middle attack is not occurring.
 Your domain should now pass DNSSEC validation using a service such as https://dnssec-analyzer.verisignlabs.com/